msalibian/STAT406/Lecture18/README.md

     ## [1] 0.008333333

-Note that both of these two distinct solutions fit the training set well exactly (0 apparent error rate), and have the same performance on the test set.
+Note that both of these two distinct solutions fit the training set exactly (0 apparent error rate), and have the same performance on the test set.
 We leave it to the reader to perform a more exhaustive study of the prediction properties of these solutions using an appropriate CV experiment.

 #### More letters